 Mesos, singularity and beyond

 HubSpot has long been a heavy user of Amazon EC2 for server hosting.
 More recently we've taken advantage of Apache Mesos and we use Kubernetes to manage our large EC2 clusters.
-In conjuction, they have driven significantly higher density per server to reduce cost.
+In conjunction, they have driven significantly higher density per server to reduce cost.
 Previously most services provisioned instances in isolation because coordination was too complicated.
 Even more importantly than cost changes has been the ability to insulate developers from details about any particular instance.
 Now the platform can handle problems like instance failures or availability-zone issues that previously required developer intervention.
 Mesos has been adopted by companies like OpenTable and Groupon but has required significant investment to see the benefits of this new platform.
 As we invest in our stack we look to solve challenges programatically with small developer teams, rather than larger numbers of people in specialized operations roles.

 This stack has evolved considerably over time as HubSpot has grown, and we expect that to continue.
 In particular as we look to scale our existing products, and build completely new products there will be a series of significant challenges to solve.
 Hopefully the principles behind how we choose to build software will lead us as we tackle them.